etcaples/attendanceUI/README.md

 ## Purpose
 The attendanceUI is the face of a service intended to benignly check current student attendance (no LOG) in Hack Reactor's RPT program.

-It is one part of a multifacted dashboard tool.
+It is one part of a multifaceted dashboard tool.

 ## How it works